Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

 \end{itemize}

-To further verify the contribution of the information of different channels on different datasets to the performance, the attention coefficients of different channels are recorded during the experiment.
-We draw the data distribution as shown in Figure 7.
-It can be seen from Figure 7 that on different datasets, the information of different channels does play different roles.
-On three datasets, Purchase-channel plays the most important role.
-On FilmTrust and Yelp, most attention values of Social-channel are close to 0, which is consistent with the conclusion of MHCN\cite{yu2021self}.
-The major difference is that the contribution of Social-channel on the Douban dataset is higher than that of the Joint-channel.
-We believe that the reason may be that the addition of cross-channel matching representation learning, and hierarchical SSL makes the model mine more important social information.
-Jointly analyzing Figure 6 and Figure 7, we can find that the attention distributions on the datasets in Figure 7 are consistent with the performance of the corresponding variants in Figure 6.
-This again verifies the rationality of the multi-channel attention fusion model, that is, it can learn the attention that better integrates the information of each channel and maximizes the performance.
+To further evaluate the contributions of different motifs on different datasets to the performance, the attention coefficients of the motifs are recorded during the experiment.
+We examine the data distribution, as shown in Figure 7.
+Figure 7 shows that on different datasets, the information of different motifs plays different roles.
+On all three datasets, purchase-motif information plays the most important role.
+On Ciao and Yelp, most attention values of the social motif are close to 0, which is consistent with the conclusion of MHCN\cite{yu2021self}.
+The major difference is that the contribution of the social motif on the Douban dataset is higher than that of the joint motif.
+We believe that the reason may be that the addition of cross-motif matching representation and hierarchical SSL makes the model mine more important social information.
+By jointly analyzing Figure 6 and Figure 7, we find that the attention distributions on the datasets in Figure 7 are consistent with the performances of the corresponding variants in Figure 6.
+This again verifies the rationality of the multi-motif attention fusion model, namely, it demonstrates that this model can learn the attention that better integrates the information from different motifs and maximizes the performance.